JosePedroDias/chess/README.md

 # TODO

 - logic
-    - check toPgn is working
+    - fix validMoves which SF finds invalid (moves.test.mjs)
-    - to TODO tests
+    - complement TODO tests
-    - detect attacked pieces and whether they're defended in a simpler way
+    - detect attacked pieces and whether they're defended
     - enforce repetition rule
+    - enforce criteria to deem game a draw (based on material?)
     - find checkmate in 1/2/3...
     - fix bot UCI compatibility
 - UI
     - buttons: new game / play on other side / export PGN
     - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )
-    - animate pieces... (hard with the current internal rep)
+    - animate pieces...

 # setup